ABorrel/chemmaps-InterPred-Bodymap/README.md

 - ~~Fix error with metal~~
 - downloadDescFromDB, line 223 ERROR in coordinate run ==> need to check it is working
 - Add option to not load in the DB the new chemicals as interferences
+- fix error on map in case of GHS is empty
+- check range color

 #### Improvement
 - ~~Add distance in the neighbor file to download -> done~~